 - Allow ample time to arrive at the airport before a flight to avoid crowds.

-- Check airline’s travel requirements before coming to the airport, as many airlines have new guidelines and are requiring use of masks by their passengers.
+- Check airline’s travel requirements before coming to the airport, as many airlines have specific guidelines.

 - Use technology to reduce touch-points whenever possible, such as mobile boarding passes and check-in.

 - If you are sick, do not travel.
 Stay home and consult your health care provider.